If you’re shopping for a new water heater for your Atlanta-area home, one of the first things you’ll need to figure out is the size you need.

 Of course, if you’re washing dishes and clothes while others are showering, you would want a water heater with an even greater first hour rating.

-Get expert water heater help
+Get expert water heater help in Atlanta

 Have another question about purchasing a water heater?
 Want to get a price for a new water heater installed in your Atlanta-area home?
 Contact Mr. Plumber.
 We’d be happy to help.